nidve01/bootstrap/README-postInstall.md

 # Post Install Qubeship Beta

-## Basic Demo
+## Basic Capabilities Demo

-You may see a quick qubeship demo with auto creating sample projects with qubeship and monitor the builds with basic opinion (build only).
+Running the following allows you to watch a quick demo of Qubeship capabilities by creating sample projects.
+You will be able to monitor the builds of those projects with a basic opinion (build only).

 ```
 $ ./demo-basic-builds.sh